Hyundai Creta: Facelift

 The refreshed version was released in China in August 2017, India in May 2018, and Brazil in July 2019.
 It received a cosmetic update which include an updated front bumper with a large hexagonal chrome-lined grille and a new rear bumper.
 It also features new headlamps and tail lamps, new bumpers, and new wheel design.
 The Brazilian Creta also received a newly designed rear LED taillights.
 The Chinese version received an altered front bumper design compared to the Indian and Brazilian version.

 The Russian version received a minor change in April 2020.
 Unlike the other Creta versions, the changes in the Russian Creta were kept minimal as the front end only received a new grille design.

 Second generation (SU2; 2019)

 The second-generation model was first shown in China as the ix25 in April 2019.
 It was unveiled as the Creta at the 15th Auto Expo in India in February 2020.
 Production of the second-generation Creta in Russia started since July 2021, in Brazil since August 2021, and in Indonesia since January 2022.

+Creta Electric

+The Creta Electric was launched in India on 17 January 2025.